-For over eleven years now Simon Clews has been working with writers and academics around the world to help them improve their written and oral communication skills and their non-fiction writing.
+For many decades now Simon Clews has been working with writers and academics around the world to help them improve their written and oral communication skills and their non-fiction writing.
 His client list includes:

 - ETHZ’s Future Cities Laboratory at the National University of Singapore